PseudoDevs/IamGhost/abcmd4.md

-Last updated: 2024-04-13 16:58:49
+Last updated: 2024-04-13 16:59:24
-Random Quote: When treating with liars, even an honest man must lie.  -  Wyman Manderly
+Random Quote: Love can’t be timed.
+It has to be lived. - Berlin